 curl of pink deco mesh.

-Start cutting strips of deco mesh that are about a foot to 18 inches long.
+Start cutting deco mesh strips that are about a foot to 18 inches long.
 They will naturally curl up (which you'll want) - if it's cut from the beginning of the roll, you might have to roll it a little tighter.

 curl of pink deco mesh tied in the middle with a pink pipe cleaner.

-Take a half of a piece of pipe cleaner, pinch the middle of one of the curls, and tightly twist it around the middle of the piece of deco mesh.
-You'll want to have two pieces of pipe cleaner sticking out to attach to the wreath.
+Take half of a piece of pipe cleaner, pinch the middle of one of the deco mesh curls, and tightly twist the pipe cleaner around the middle of the deco mesh.
+You'll want to have the two ends of the pipe cleaner sticking out to attach to the wreath.

 curls of deco mesh tied to a wire wreath frame.

-Then, simply wind the two pieces of pipe cleaner sticking out tightly to the wreath!
-You'll want 15-20 of these in each color attached to the wreath if you're using 3-4 colors.
+Next, use the two pieces of pipe cleaner sticking out to attach the deco mesh curls to the wreath.
+If you're using 3-4 colors, you'll want 15-20 of these pieces in each color attached to the wreath.

 It's going to look a little weird at first - not like a wreath at all.
 As you attach more pieces, it will fill in and look much more full and fluffy.
 Just keep going until you fill the entire wreath frame.